siemens/ix/packages/documentation/docs/pill-styleguide.md

-Pill components used to display statuses or categorie within the interface.
-It containes a small, rounded shaped container with text or icons inside.
-They can be clickable and closable.
+Pills can be used to display a small detail of content and can help to create a subtle sense of urgency or attract the attention of the user.

 ![Pill overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1377%3A3110&mode=design&t=ZmcRP4ggXtr8b7vZ-1)